306 Winter St, Duxbury, MA 02332, USA

 Habitats and Wildlife

 This is on open grassy field surrounded by oak and maple trees.
 A line of cedar trees borders Winter Street.
 Look for wild grapes at the edges of the field.
-A small drumlin hill lies at the center, with some stately oaks on top.
-There are also two small ponds on the property.
+A small drumlin hill stands at the center, topped with some stately oaks.
+There are also two small ponds on the property and some vernal pools.
 The lands and streams here drain to Bassett Brook, and are part of the Jones River Watershed.

 Historic Site: No